Michael Weir (murderer)

 Michael Weir (born 1966) is a British double murderer and serial burglar who was the first person in English legal history to have been convicted of the same crime twice.
-(Note: While some defendants, such as Russell Causley, had been convicted of the same crime twice, Weir's case was the first in which a person had been re-convicted after having their conviction quashed without a retrial being ordered.)
+(Note: While some defendants such as Russell Causley had been convicted a second time after a court-ordered retrial, Weir's case was the first in which a person had been re-convicted after having their conviction quashed without a retrial being ordered.)
 In 1999, he was jailed for the murder of 78-year-old war veteran Leonard Harris.
 Weir's conviction was quashed a year later at the Court of Appeal on a technicality, only for him to be re-convicted in 2019 in a 'double jeopardy' case after new evidence was found.
 Weir was also convicted in 2019 of the murder of 83-year-old Rose Seferian, who was also killed during a burglary five weeks after Harris, which made additional history as the first time a second murder charge was added to a double jeopardy case.
 Upon Weir's conviction at the Old Bailey in December 2019, Justice Maura McGowan told the jury that they had made "legal history".